bhits/discovery-server/README.md

 ### Commands

-This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the API via an embedded Tomcat instance, therefore there is no need for a separate application server to run this service.
+This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the API via an embedded Tomcat instance.
+Therefore, there is no need for a separate application server to run this service.
 + Run as a JAR file: `java -jar discovery-server-x.x.x-SNAPSHOT.jar <additional program arguments>`
 + Run as a Docker Container: `docker run -d bhits/discovery-server:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in C2S Application, it is also required to setup the dependency microservices and support level infrastructure.
+*NOTE: In order for this API to fully function as a microservice in the C2S application, it is required to setup the dependency microservices and support level infrastructure.
 Please refer to the C2S Deployment Guide for instructions to setup the C2S infrastructure.*

 ## Configure